Prevalence of female genital mutilation: Prevalence

 The term "prevalence" is used to describe the proportion of women and girls now living in a country who have undergone FGM at some stage in their lives.
 This is distinct from the "incidence" of FGM which describes the proportion of women and girls who have undergone the procedure within a particular time period, which could be contemporary or historical.
 FGM is practiced in some but not all African countries, the Middle East, Indonesia and Malaysia, as well as some migrants in Europe, United States and Australia.
 It is also seen in some populations of South Asia.
 The highest known prevalence rates are in 30 African countries, in a band that stretches from Senegal in West Africa to Ethiopia on the east coast, as well as from Egypt in the north to Tanzania in the south.

 In a 2013 UNICEF report based on surveys completed by select countries, FGM is known to be prevalent in 27 African countries, Yemen and Iraqi Kurdistan, where 125 million women and girls have undergone FGM.
 The UNICEF report notes FGM is found in countries beyond the 29 countries it covered, and the total worldwide number is unknown.

 Other reports claim the prevalence of FGM in countries not discussed by the 2013 UNICEF report.

-The practice occurs in Jordan, Iraq, Syria, Oman, United Arab Emirates and Qatar.
+In West Asia, the practice mostly occurs in Kurdish regions, and to a lesser extent in Jordan, Oman, United Arab Emirates and Qatar.
 Earlier reports claimed the prevalence of FGM in Israel among the Negev Bedouin, which by 2009 has virtually disappeared.